OmarAglan/Baa/ROADMAP.md

 ✅ COMPLETED (2026-03-02)

-## 🧱 Phase 4.5: Bootstrap Readiness (v0.5.x)
+## 🧱 Phase 4.5: Reference Compiler Stabilization (v0.5.x)

-*Goal: Prepare the codebase, toolchain, and language contracts for a low-risk self-hosting transition.*
+*Goal: Keep the C implementation as the official reference compiler, stabilize the language/toolchain contracts, and defer self-hosting to a future staged effort after the language has matured.*

 ### v0.5.0: File & Component Organization 🗂️